michaelrsweet/pappl/README.md

 capabilities, and so forth.

-PAPPL requires a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®.
+PAPPL requires a POSIX-compliant host operating system such as Linux®, macOS®, QNX®, or VxWorks®, a "make" utility that supports the `include` directive (like GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility.
 It also requires the following support libraries:

+- Avahi 0.8 or later for mDNS/DNS-SD support (except macOS)
 - CUPS 2.2 or later for the CUPS libraries (libcups2/libcupsimage2)
-- GNU TLS 2.8 or later (except on macOS) for TLS support
+- GNU TLS 3.0 or later (except on macOS) for TLS support
-- JPEGLIB 9 or later for JPEG image support
+- JPEGLIB 9 or later for JPEG image support (optional for B&W printers)
-- LIBPNG 1.6 or later for PNG image support
+- LIBPNG 1.6 or later for PNG image support (optional)
+- LIBPAM for authentication support (optional)
 - ZLIB 1.1 or later for compression support

 Most development happens on a Mac, with testing on various Linux distributions